RizZelo/nlpModuleUH/STRUCTURED_CV_IMPLEMENTATION.md

 ## Backward Compatibility

-- Original `/analyze` endpoint still works
+> Note: The original `/analyze` endpoint has been removed in favor of `/analyze-structured`.
 - Can use either structured or original approach
 - No breaking changes to existing functionality